 The intimacy of a private vehicle is a memorable experience that will be hard to replicate.
 Viewing Africa’s majestic wildlife, surrounded only by your nearest and dearest, is an option, should you choose a private vehicle.
 If you are after exclusivity, this option is for you.
 Of course, your experience will be none the poorer if you decide to forego this option.

 One of the most frequently asked questions is the amount of time needed to enjoy a full safari experience.
 This is a highly individual consideration, and what works for one might not work for the other.
 Here it’s wise to take your priorities into consideration: how intensive do you want your game viewing to be (i.e. do you have a list you wish to tick off?); do you want to include different activities (such as those mentioned above?); how wide you would like to travel (coastlines and bush, or only one of the two).

 As a rule of thumb though, African Aerial Safaris suggests at least a week for a purely game viewing safari.
 Start from there and expand, should you wish.

 Yes, you do!
 For most third-party service providers, it is a condition of travel to take out travel insurance.
 Therefore, it is your sole responsibility to ensure that you have the correct, comprehensive travel and medical insurance to cover yourself, any dependants and/or travel companions.

 This insurance should include cover, but may not be limited to the following:

 Be aware that you will be charged directly by the relevant service provider for any emergency services you may require.
-If you do not have the applicable insurance cover, you may find yourself in a situation where you will be unable to procure these services.
+If you do not have the applicable insurance cover, you may be in a situation where you cannot procure these services.